dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 1) Explore the items table:

--What categories do we have?
+- What categories do we have?
--What is the number of items on the menu?
+- What is the number of items on the menu?
 -What are the least and most expensive?
 -How many Italian dishes are on the menu?
 -What are the least and most expensive?